 Geoffrey Chaucer was a great English writer of the 14th century.
 Chaucer was born between 1340 and 1343 but we don’t know the exact date.
 His father was a wine merchant in London.
-Little is know about the early life of Geoffrey Chaucer.
+Little is known about the early life of Geoffrey Chaucer.
 He was first recorded in the year 1357 when he was employed by Elizabeth, Countess of Ulster.

 Chaucer joined the campaign in France in 1359 and he was captured.
 (In those days it was normal to capture high-ranking people on the battlefield and charge a ransom for them.)
 At some point afterward Chaucer joined the king’s service.
 He traveled abroad several times including visits to Italy in 1373 and 1378.